telecmi/piopiy_node_example/outbound_dialer/README.md

 const { Piopiy } = require("piopiy");
 const piopiy = new Piopiy("your_app_id", "your_app_secret");

-const customer_number = "Customer number"; // Your customer phone number with country code. const caller_id = "Your caller id"; // Your caller id provided by the Piopiy TeleCMI platform. const multiple_agent_number = ["Your agent's phone number"]; // Multiple agent's phone number with country code. const options = {
+const customer_number = "Your customer number"; // Your customer phone number with country code. const piopiy_number = "Your piopiy number"; // Your piopiy number provided by the Piopiy TeleCMI platform. const multiple_agent_number = ["Your agent's phone number"]; // Multiple agent's phone number with country code. const options = {
   duration: 10, // (Optional) Maximum duration of the call in seconds.